SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ## calibrate()
-Function to calibrate the opamp input DC offset. `0x00` provides the most negative value of offset adjustment, `0x80` provides no offset adjustment, and `0xFF` provides the most positive value of offset adjustment.
+Method to calibrate the opamp input DC offset. `0x00` provides the most negative value of offset adjustment, `0x80` provides no offset adjustment, and `0xFF` provides the most positive value of offset adjustment.

 ##### Usage
 ```c++